andrew2719/Organ-donation-registry/README.md

 # Organ Donation Registry DApp

-**This projects serves as a prototype, invalid requests like invalid ids, invalid confirmational executions need to be handled in the server side.
-Everything is working as intended in smartcontract like handling that invalidness.**
+**This project serves as a prototype.
+Invalid requests, such as invalid IDs and invalid confirmation executions, need to be handled on the server side.
+The smart contract handles these invalid cases as intended.**

 An Ethereum-based decentralized application (DApp) for managing organ donations and transplants, allowing hospitals to register patients and donors, find matches based on organ requirements, approve matches, and confirm organ donation transactions.